 Thank you all that visit, enrolled, attend, work, and are thinking about attending Florida Polytechnic University.
-What you will find here is a university with one goal and that is creating an atmosphere of STEM education and creating the next in those fields and my job along with all of the members of the University Police is ensuring that ALL have a safe environment in support of university to give you that experience.
+What you will find here is a university with one goal and that is creating an atmosphere of STEM education for those entering this field.
+My job as the Chief along with all of the members of my department are here to ensure a safe environment in support of the university's goals and mission to enhance your experience.

-We truly want you to have a wonderful experience at our campus and in doing this we provide numerous community programs to include active shooter, self-defense, crime prevention and other numerous programs like pizza with the cops/coffee with the cops (please stay tuned to our calendar events).
+We truly want you to have a wonderful experience at our campus and in doing this we provide numerous community programs to include self-defense, crime prevention active shooter, and other numerous programs like pizza/coffee with the cops (stay tuned to our calendar events).

-We also try to connect by being seen with proactive patrolling and always being available when someone needs us to standby while they get to their vehicle for safety, a battery jump or simply the officer wants to escort you to just talk.
-The University Police are here to serve you and we truly are a small, netted community that believes in safety first.
+We connect through proactive patrolling, being available as well as being highly visible throughout the campus.
+This includes doing nighttime vehicle standbys for safety, roadside assistance or officers doing escorts just to interact.
+The University Police are here to serve you with a small net community that believes in safety first.
 The members of our Agency have a combined law enforcement experience of more than 250 years.
 Our officers have been selected from some of the best agencies around the United States and have a very diverse background in supervision, investigations; to include robbery, homicide, sex crimes, fraud, and traffic homicide with a high emphasis on community policing.

-On behalf of the women and men of the Florida Polytechnic University Police Department thank you for attending, visiting, working, inquiring about the University or just wanting to know about us the university Police Department, we have one mission to protect and serve the community of Florida Polytechnic.
+On behalf of the women and men of the Florida Polytechnic University Police Department, thank you for attending, visiting, working, inquiring about the university, or just wanting to know about the University Police Department.
+We have one mission: to protect and serve the community of Florida Polytechnic.

-Sincerely, Richard A. Holland, Jr. Chief of Police 863-874-8472 Rholland@floridapoly.edu
+Sincerely, Richard A. Holland, Jr. Chief of Police 863-874-8472, prompt 2 Rholland@floridapoly.edu